The Steering Group

 Ian Scott

-Ian joined the SYPN Steering Group in January 2022 and is currently a Graduate Planning Consultant at Ryden, based in Aberdeen with projects ongoing across the UK in a diverse range of sectors.
-He also continues to volunteer for Planning Aid Scotland (PAS) as an advisor.
+Ian joined the SYPN Steering Group in January 2022 and is currently a Planning Consultant at Ryden, based in Aberdeen with projects ongoing across the UK in a diverse range of sectors.
+He also continues to volunteer for Planning Aid Scotland (PAS).
 He was previously a Planning Officer at Aberdeenshire Council.
 In December 2020, he graduated from the University of Glasgow with distinction in MSc City Planning and Real Estate Development, a joint RTPI-accredited and RICS-accredited degree, and won several academic awards.
 Prior to that, Ian graduated in June 2016 from the University of Aberdeen in MA(Hons) Geography.
-He will soon become a Chartered Member of the RTPI and recently began his RICS Assessment of Professional Competence, following the planning and development pathway.
+He is a Chartered Member of the RTPI.

 Email: [email protected]